evilcyber.com

 That out of the way, it simply is like this: the faster you run, the more carbs (scientifically spoken, glucose and glycogen) your body burns.
 At very high intensities, almost 90% of all the energy used comes from carbs, while the use of fat and protein will have almost been entirely shut down.
 The faster you plan on running, the more important carbohydrates become, but even if you run for longer stretches and at lower intensities, some carbs are still being burned, so having carbs around is generally a good idea.

-This can easily be achieved through whole grain breads, cereals, rice, pasta, pulses and others.
+You can easily achieve this through whole grain breads, cereals, rice, pasta, pulses and others.
 All these are complex carbohydrates, which release their energy more slowly than simple carbohydrates (for a detailed explanation of the two, see this article).

 But keep in mind that it is not enough to simply load up on carbs a couple of hours before your exercise.
-It is, as so often, the total picture that counts: if your body was starved the entire day for some carbs, that one pre-workout meal containing them may not be enough to bring your blood sugar level to normal again.
-Even worse would be brutally pushing your blood glucose back up through the use of supplements.
+It is, as so often, the total picture that counts: if you starve your body the entire day for some carbs, that one pre-workout meal containing them won’t be enough to bring your blood sugar level to normal again.
+Brutally pushing your blood glucose back up through the use of supplements sometimes is even worse.

 Liquids

-Many people who are into endurance activities like running or cycling don’t realize that protein is not an exclusive territory for bodybuilders and other members of the muscle crowd.
+Many people into endurance activities like running or cycling don’t realize that protein is not an exclusive territory for bodybuilders and other members of the muscle crowd.
 Runners need protein as well, simply as part of a healthy nutrition, but also because it helps repair damaged muscles.
-Some research even came to the conclusion that protein requirements for endurance athletes are higher than for strength athletes.
+Some research even concludes that protein requirements for endurance athletes are higher than for strength athletes.

 In my opinion it is advisable to stay somewhere between 0.4 to 1 g of protein per lb of body weight (or 0.8 – 2 g per kg), which is the same recommendation I gave for protein when strength training, and experiment a bit.
 The required amount is open for discussion and you may want to find out how much works best for you.
 Your basic nutrition staple, in any case, should be carbohydrates.